Peacemaker Kurogane

-Peace Maker Kurogane (PEACE MAKER鐵, Pīsu Meikā Kurogane) is a Japanese manga series written and illustrated created by Nanae Chrono.
+Peace Maker Kurogane (PEACE MAKER鐵, Pīsu Meikā Kurogane) is a Japanese manga series written and illustrated by Nanae Chrono.
 It is unrelated to the Peace Maker manga by Ryōji Minagawa.
 The story begins in 19th century Japan before the Meiji Restoration, a chain of events that led to enormous changes in Japan's political and social structure while the seeds of the revolution are being planted.
 The story follows the boy protagonist, Tetsunosuke Ichimura, who joins the Shinsengumi (initially as Toshizō Hijikata's page) while seeking strength to avenge his parents' death at the hands of a Chōshū rebel.

 It is a sequel to Shinsengumi Imon Peace Maker (新撰組異聞PEACE MAKER, Shinsengumi Imon Pīsu Meikā), which was published by Enix in the magazine Monthly Shōnen Gangan.
 Shinsengumi Imon Peace Maker was licensed in North America by Tokyopop.

 Plot

 The story is focused on the main character, Tetsunosuke Ichimura, who is an energetic, short and very childlike fifteen-year-old (16 in the manga).
 He and his older brother Tatsunosuke are left to fend for themselves after the vicious murder of their parents.
 While Tetsunosuke wants to get revenge, his pacifist brother is not so inclined.
 "Tatsu" joins a special police force dubbed the Shinsengumi, as an accountant to earn a living, his brother "Tetsu" wishes to join as a soldier to seek his revenge.
 The story chronicles Tetsu's trials and tribulations as a struggling page craving redemption.
 He develops relationships with all the legendary members of the Shinsengumi army helping them with their various struggles as he constantly battles his own against himself.
 At the story's climax, Tetsu discovers himself and the overwhelming responsibility the power he is searching for holds.